 Apart from the few opening shots as the car travels towards the house, the exteriors of the house itself, the scene in the church and the scene of the wedding ceremony, the entire film was shot on stage in Shepperton Studios.
 Production designer Anton Furst studied the works of Gustave Doré and Samuel Palmer prior to designing the forest sets.
 The church was a real church in Shepperton Village.

-The wide shot as the stork flies away from the tree climbed by Rosaleen (Sarah Patterson was shot by positioning a small doll on a banzai tree, surrounded by other banzai trees, and all set against a painted backdrop.
+The wide shot as the stork flies away from the tree climbed by Rosaleen was shot by positioning a small doll on a bonsai tree, surrounded by other bonsai trees, and all set against a painted backdrop.
 The movement of the bird was done by stop motion animation.

 The trivia item below may give away important plot points.

 The voiceover at the end of the film is the moral from Charles Perrault's original Little Red Riding Hood story, 'Le Petit Chaperon Rouge', which warns young girls always to be wary of charming strangers.